Why Secure Coding Matters

 The final step is regression coverage.

-Developers add tests that verify users cannot
+Developers add tests that verify users

-access projects outside their tenant and that
+cannot access projects outside their tenant

-valid users still retrieve their own data.
+and that valid users still retrieve their

-This creates a durable defense layer.
-Future
+own data.
+This creates a durable defense

-refactors are less likely to reintroduce the
+layer.
+Future refactors are less likely to

-same access control mistake because the test
+reintroduce the same access control mistake

-suite captures the security contract.
+because the test suite captures the security

 The same exercise can branch into adjacent